-The ARC came to be a safe haven for all who suffered from alcoholism.
-They knew they were addicted and if they were to drink again, surely they would lose everything in life.
-It became the quest of ARC’s members to reach out and help fellow alcoholics regain their independence and work toward the goal of increased self-sufficiency.
+It became the quest of the ARC’s members to reach out and help fellow alcoholics regain their independence and work toward the goal of increased self-sufficiency.

-Today, men and women suffering from a wide range of Substance Abuse Disorders (SUD) come to the ARC from a local homeless shelter, local businesses, and from every walk of life.
-Individuals find a healthy environment where they can attend meetings and also spend time with recovering people and make lasting friendships.
-With the help and guidance of the Executive Director and the ARC Board the scope of the ARC has broadened and has become an outstanding nonprofit agency that provides many extensive services to the community at large, as well as those suffering the effects of SUD and their families.
+With the help and guidance of an all-volunteer Board of Directors, the scope of the ARC has broadened and has become an outstanding nonprofit agency that provides extensive services to the community at large, as well as to addicted people and their families.

 The ARC prides itself on providing help and hope to thousands of individuals who sought and continue to seek vital assistance to fight the disease of addiction and live their lives in recovery one day at a time.

 Elsbeth Simoni is a Massachusetts Licensed Alcohol and Drug Counselor.
 She has an MA in Applied Sociology and Forensic Services.
 Elsbeth has previously worked in a section 35 facility, in dual diagnosis, at a nonprofit, within a police department, and as a substance use clinician at an eating disorder treatment center.

 Elsbeth is a Narcan trainer and certified tobacco smoking cessation specialist through the American Lung Association.
 She also has experience with fundraising and grant writing for nonprofits, municipalities and for-profits.
 Ms. Simoni has implemented various programs including; a post overdose program, eating disorder and substance use program, and a referral program.